Mayamariaruth/calima/README.md

     * Cancel the requests

-As a admin user I can access each booking so that I can cancel/confirm the requests and see special requests/contact details for the user
+As a admin user, I can access each booking so that I can cancel/confirm the requests and see special requests/contact details for the user

 - Acceptance Criteria
     * Admin access to every booking